 James Beard, Seattle Admiralty and Maritime Injury lawyer.
 Ankle injury 2.7 million; Back Injury 1 million; Brain Injury 3.5 million; Wrongful Death 4.5 million; Psychological injuries 1.6 Million

 Almost all injury accidents aboard ships, fishing vessels, and tugs are governed by Federal Admiralty Law.
-Seattle Admiralty Lawyers James Beard and his partners Lanning Trueb and Douglas Johnson apply the complex Federal maritime laws to help get fair compensation for the men and women who have been injured while working aboard ships, fishing vessels, tugs and barges.
+Seattle Admiralty Lawyers James Beard and his partner Lanning Trueb apply the complex Federal maritime laws to help get fair compensation for the men and women who have been injured while working aboard ships, fishing vessels, tugs and barges.
 In the United States, maritime claims involve a complex system of admiralty judge-made common law and laws passed by Congress.

 Beard is one of the Northwest’s most experienced admiralty personal injury lawyers.
 His practice for the past 30 years has emphasized claims involving crewmen injuries and deaths in Alaska, Washington and Oregon.
 His experience includes representing clients in the wrongful death claims involving the sinkings of the fishing vessels Aleutian Enterprise, Alaska Ranger, Arctic Rose, Katmai, Pacesetter, Nesika, Lady Cecelia and others.
 From his admiralty law offices in Seattle, Washington, he has recovered millions of dollars in compensation for his clients located throughout the United States.
 Beard’s experience includes the representation of crewmen and fishermen who have suffered catastrophic and career ending injuries such as brain injuries, amputations, burns, spinal cord injuries, complex hand injuries, loss of sight, loss of hearing, balance disorders, seizures, psychological injuries and other injuries.
 Experience matters when it comes to applying the complex laws that govern admiralty and maritime injury claims.